Book Review: The Tibetan Book of Living and Dying

 Healthcare professionals

-Politicians and government officials
+Politicians and public health officials

 My favourite quote

-“Perhaps the deepest reason why we are afraid of death is because we do not know who we are. we believe in a personal, unique, and separate identity; but if we dare to examine it, we find that this identity depends entirely on an endless collection of things to prop it up: our name, our biography, our partners, family, home, job, friends, credit cards… It is on their fragile and transient support that we rely for our security.
+“Perhaps the deepest reason why we are afraid of death is because we do not know who we are.
+We believe in a personal, unique, and separate identity.
+But if we dare to examine it, we find that this identity depends entirely on an endless collection of things to prop it up: our name, our biography, our partners, family, home, job, friends, credit cards.
+It is on their fragile and transient support that we rely for our security.
 So when they are all taken away, will we have any idea of who we really are?” (page 16)

 Other quotes

-“Karma is often totally misunderstood in the West as fate or predestination; it is best thought of as the infallible law of cause and effect that governs the universe.
+“Karma is often totally misunderstood in the West as fate or predestination.
+It is best thought of as the infallible law of cause and effect that governs the universe.
 The word karma literally means ‘action,’ and karma is both the power latent within actions, and the results our actions bring… (page 96) Karma then, is not fatalistic or predetermined.
 Karma means our ability to create and to change.
 It is creative because we can determine how and why we act.
 We can change.” (page 99)

 “We often wonder: ‘How will I be when I die?’
 The answer to that is that whatever state of mind we are in now, whatever kind of person we are now: that’s what we will be like at the moment of death, if we do not change.
 This is why it is so absolutely important to use this lifetime to purify our mindstream, and so our basic being and character, while we can.” (page 115-6)